 WELCOME TO THE MARITIME CYBERSECURITY CENTER

-The Maritime Cybersecurity Center (MCC) was created as a result of recommendations from the Southern New England Defense Industry Alliance (SENEDIA), along with other leaders in Rhode Island public and private sectors, as a dedicated resource focused on supporting the cybersecurity needs in Rhode Island, as well as extending value to the surrounding New England neighbors of Massachusetts and Connecticut.
-These leaders called attention to the significant risk from willful threats to electronic connectivity and critical functionality, and identified the need for an independent, not-for-profit organization to focus on regional cybersecurity excellence and readiness, with a special emphasis extended to the maritime community.
+The Maritime Cybersecurity Center (MCC) was created as a result of recommendations from the Southeastern New England Defense Industry Alliance (SENEDIA), along with other leaders in public and private sectors, as a dedicated resource focused on supporting the cybersecurity workforce needs.
+These leaders called attention to the significant risk from willful threats to electronic connectivity and critical functionality, and identified the need for an independent, not-for-profit organization to focus on cybersecurity excellence and readiness.
 Our independent, 501(c)(3) not-for-profit status provides a foundation for excellence and commitment to growing cybersecurity knowledge, skills, and capabilities, and developing skilled personnel and growth opportunities for our region.

-A Maritime Cybersecurity Center in Rhode Island is the foundation from which we will ACT: (1) build Awareness of the cybersecurity problem in our population, businesses, industries, and educational institutions; (2) build Communities of practice for increasing understanding and dissemination of information among these groups and related interests globally; and (3) develop and ready a knowledgeable cyber workforce through robust Training who can identify, avoid and solve cybersecurity problems, and provide a platform for continuous learning and defense in the field of cybersecurity.
+The Maritime Cybersecurity Center is the foundation from which we will ACT: (1) build Awareness of the cybersecurity problem in our population, businesses, industries, and educational institutions; (2) build Communities of practice for increasing understanding and dissemination of information among these groups and related interests globally; and (3) develop and ready a knowledgeable cyber workforce through robust Training who can identify, avoid and solve cybersecurity problems, and provide a platform for continuous learning and defense in the field of cybersecurity.

 Importance of Maritime Cybersecurity